irmen/Pyro4/docs/source/tutorials.rst

 Warm-up
 =======

 Before proceeding, you should install Pyro if you haven't done so.
-For instructions about that, see :ref:`config-install`.
+For instructions about that, see :doc:`install`.

 In this tutorial, you will use Pyro's default configuration settings, so once Pyro is installed, you're all set!
 All you need is a text editor and a couple of console windows.